epangelias/paracelsus/README.md

   - I think best approach is no helper classes and reduce complex spacings on fields since it causes problems
   - Instead of spacing, use flex gaps
 - [ ] Switch to use https://icons.church/
-- [ ] On error handling, if not accept text/html, respond in text or json error as with apis